russelljjarvis/MoNELoihiReport/tutorials/headLessTut1_.md

 </summary>

 <details>

-Weight: `30%` Type of Collaboration: Individual Submission: Weeks 9 by Friday 11:59pm (midnight) Turnit in, or optionally Markdown file or jupyter notebook on Github (just like this file, iself).
+* Weight: `30%` Type of Collaboration: Individual Submission: Weeks 9 by Friday 11:59pm (midnight) Turnit in, or optionally Markdown file or jupyter notebook on Github (just like this file, iself).

-Format
-The report will consist of 1000−1200 words and several figures.
+* Format: The report will consist of 1000−1200 words and several figures.
 This report aims to demonstrate the completion of assigned pre works and labwork in programming Loihi.
+You should use a markdown file the easiest and most portable way to do that is to make a copy of this file, and edit as if it is a template.

 References, quotes, and appendices are not part of the word count.
 Length: 1200 words.
 You can include screenshots from todays Intel ssh experience, you can also paste BASH commands and Python code directly into markdown cells.